yogimp/Dicoding-Submission-Bookshelf/README.md

 ```bash
 npm start
 ```
-Sserver will run at the default address : `http://localhost:5000`.
+Server will run at the default address : `http://localhost:5000`.

 ### 5. **API consumption**
 Use tools like Postman or curl to access the following endpoints: